Long Term Planning, Education, Schooling, College, and Connect The Thoughts

 history, science, basics courses, creative writing,

-electives, and doing some sort of P.E. should take AT LEAST
+electives, and doing some sort of P.E. should take ABOUT 4-5

-4 years.
-My son (VERY bright and diligent) is on his 5th
+My son (very bright and diligent) completed Upper

-said, his essays and creative writings are frighteningly
+before he completed, his essays and creative writings were

-anyone without a very good background in many areas.
-Me
+conversation incomprehensible to anyone without a very good

-personally, I believe if a student does their studies
+I believe if a student does their studies honestly,

-Upper School is AT LEAST 4 years, more likely 5-6.
-Then
+actually learn, Upper School is AT LEAST 4 years, more

-again, it replaces High School and Middle School (or Junior
+High School and Middle School (or Junior High)...and

 Connect The Thoughts